Zhaolab-GitHub/ZHmol-LigGraph/README.md

 ### A full list of dependencies can be found in: requirements.txt

 ## Data & Pretrained Models
-* Data Files​​: Available at at XX
+* Data Files​​: Available at at [Zenodo](https://zenodo.org/records/15519001)
-* Pretrained Models​​: Download prediction_model.pt and selection_model.pt from [LINK] and place them in models/ directory.
+* Pretrained Models​​: Download prediction_model.pt and selection_model.pt from [Zenodo](https://zenodo.org/records/15519001) and place them in models/ directory.

 ## Usage